 What is Computed Tomography?

 A CT scan or CAT scan is a diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce cross-sectional images (often called “slices”) of the body.
 A CT scan shows two-dimensional and three-dimensional detailed images of any anatomy, including the bones, muscles, fat, blood vessels and organs.
+We offer CT scans at our Avon, Bloomfield, Enfield and Glastonbury, Connecticut locations.

+At Radiology Associates of Hartford, we offer state-of-the-art CT scanners.
 The Siemens SOMOTOM go.up 64-slice CT at RAH is one of the most advanced CT scanners available.
 It delivers outstanding accuracy with faster scan times with lower radiation exposure than other CT scanners.
 It’s ideal for preventive imaging tests like lung screening and calcium score (heart scan), and can accommodate patients up to 676 pounds.

 CT scans may be performed with or without contrast.
 “Contrast” refers to a substance taken by mouth or injected into an intravenous (IV) line that causes the particular organ or tissue under study to be seen more clearly.
 Contrast examinations require special preparation.